Skip to content

 Passing a lambda argument with a ref does not have any side effect because lambdas without arguments need to be explicitly called or just passed as reference.

-let e1 = call_now(args) // compile error, args needs arguments
+const e1 = call_now(args) // error: args needs arguments

-let e2 = call_defer(args) // compile error, args needs arguments
+const e2 = call_defer(args) // error: args needs arguments

-let e3 = call_now(ref args) // compile error, args needs arguments
+const e3 = call_now(ref args) // error: args needs arguments

 if is an expression